 Tarsus Medical Affairs

-Our Senior Medical Ambassadors (SMAs) are field-based scientific and medical peers, empowered to serve our healthcare providers.
+Our Medical Science Liaisons (MSLs) are field-based scientific and medical peers, empowered to serve our healthcare providers.

 MEDICAL AFFAIRS TEAM